Last updated: 12/18/2015

 State Limitations on Damages

 Many states place a cap on the maximum amount of damages the patient can recover.
 Some states put a cap on all damages combined, saying a patient cannot recover more than, for example, $500,000.
-Others have a cap on general damages but not special damages.
+Others have a cap only on "general damages," which means compensation for things like pain and suffering, loss of enjoyment of life, and the psychological impact of scarring or disfigurement.
+"General damages" are sometimes called “non-economic” damages, because they cannot usually be measured by a dollar amount.

 Many states also have rules that reduce the damages the doctor must pay by the amount the injured patient received from other sources like insurance.
 Finally, many states also have statutes that limit the amount the patient's attorney can charge for a malpractice case.